RamlaBurhan/ProjectBasedLearning/LAMP_Stack/README.md

 php -v
 ```

 ## You have succesfully installed your lampstack and it is fully operational

 To test your setup with a PHP script, you can setup a Apache Virtual Host to hold your website's files and folders.
 Virtual hosts allow you to have multiple website located on a single machine.

 ---

-## Step 4) Create a virtual host for your website usimg Apache
+## Step 4) Create a virtual host for your website usimg Apache2

 1. Create a directory for your website and change ownership of directory